peakon/s3-cache-buildkite-plugin/README.md

           restore_dry_run: false # set it to "true" to only check if cacheKey is present on S3 (no download / restoring)
           save:
             - key: 'v1-node-modules-{{ checksum("package-lock.json") }}' # required
-              paths: [ "node_modules" ] # required, array of strings
+              paths: ["node_modules"] # required, array of strings
               when: on_success # optional, one of {always, on_success, on_failure}, default: on_success
               overwrite: false # optional, set true to overwrite cache on S3 even if object already exists
           restore:
             - keys:
                 - 'v1-node-modules-{{ checksum "package-lock.json" }}'
-                - 'v1-node-modules-' # will load latest cache starting with v1-node-modules- (not yet implemented)
+                - "v1-node-modules-" # will load latest cache starting with v1-node-modules- (not yet implemented)
 ```

 ## Configuration

 ### Prerequisites